It's the conversation nobody wants to have — but everyone needs to. Here's how to approach safety concerns with love, not fear.

 When you notice your parent struggling with balance, forgetting medication, or facing other safety challenges, your instinct is to protect them.
 But bringing it up often feels like you're questioning their independence — or worse, their dignity.

 The truth is, most parents resist these conversations not because they're stubborn, but because they're scared.
 Scared of losing control.
 Scared of becoming a burden.
 Scared of what it all means.
+Understanding how to support elderly parents with empathy can help ease these fears and make conversations easier.

 Instead of "You can't live alone anymore," try: "What would help you stay in your home longer?"
 Frame solutions as supporting their goals, not limiting them.